Academic Integrity Policy

 - Copying from another Student's examination paper.

-- Allowing another Student to copy from your examination paper, text, quiz, or similar evaluation instrument.
+- Knowingly and/or actively allowing another student to copy from your assignment, examination paper, text, quiz, or similar evaluation instrument.

 - Unauthorized use of a course textbook or other materials, such as (by example, not limitation) a notebook, to complete an examination or other assignment.